Caffeinside/octo_fly/README.md

 Welcome to OCTO Fly's documentation!
 ====================================

-OCTO Fly project created for the AI certification !
+OCTO Fly project created for the AI certification.

 Project Organization
 ------------